ros-navigation/navigation2/nav2_smac_planner/README.md

     GridBased:
       plugin: "nav2_smac_planner/SmacPlanner"
       tolerance: 0.5                      # tolerance for planning if unable to reach exact pose, in meters, for 2D node
       downsample_costmap: false           # whether or not to downsample the map
       downsampling_factor: 1              # multiplier for the resolution of the costmap layer (e.g. 2 on a 5cm costmap would be 10cm)
       allow_unknown: false                # allow traveling in unknown space
       max_iterations: 1000000             # maximum total iterations to search for before failing (in case unreachable), set to -1 to disable
       max_on_approach_iterations: 1000    # maximum number of iterations to attempt to reach goal once in tolerance, 2D only
       max_planning_time: 2.0              # max time in s for planner to plan, smooth, and upsample.
 Will scale maximum smoothing and upsampling times based on remaining time after planning.
       smooth_path: false                  # Whether to smooth searched path
       motion_model_for_search: "DUBIN"    # 2D Moore, Von Neumann; Hybrid Dubin, Redds-Shepp; State Lattice set internally
+      cost_travel_multiplier: 2.0         # For 2D: Cost multiplier to apply to search to steer away from high cost areas.
+Larger values will place in the center of aisles more exactly (if non-`FREE` cost potential field exists) but take slightly longer to compute.
+To optimize for speed, a value of 1.0 is reasonable.
+A reasonable tradeoff value is 2.0.
+A value of 0.0 effective disables steering away from obstacles and acts like a naive binary search A*.
-      angle_quantization_bins: 72       # For Hybrid/Lattice nodes: Number of angle bins for search, must be 1 for 2D node (no angle search)
+      angle_quantization_bins: 64         # For Hybrid/Lattice nodes: Number of angle bins for search, must be 1 for 2D node (no angle search)
-      minimum_turning_radius: 0.20      # For Hybrid/Lattice nodes and smoother: minimum turning radius in m of path / vehicle
+      minimum_turning_radius: 0.40        # For Hybrid/Lattice nodes and smoother: minimum turning radius in m of path / vehicle
       reverse_penalty: 2.1                # For Reeds-Shepp model: penalty to apply if motion is reversing, must be => 1
       change_penalty: 0.20                # For Hybrid/Lattice nodes: penalty to apply if motion is changing directions, must be >= 0
       non_straight_penalty: 1.05          # For Hybrid/Lattice nodes: penalty to apply if motion is non-straight, must be => 1
       cost_penalty: 1.3                   # For Hybrid/Lattice nodes: penalty to apply to higher cost zones
       lattice_filepath: ""                # For Lattice node: the filepath to the state lattice graph
       lookup_table_size: 20               # For Hybrid/Lattice nodes: Size of the dubin/reeds-sheep distance window to cache, in meters.

-      smoother:
-        smoother:
-          w_curve: 30.0                 # weight to minimize curvature of path
-          w_dist: 0.0                   # weight to bind path to original as optional replacement for cost weight
-          w_smooth: 30000.0             # weight to maximize smoothness of path
-          w_cost: 0.025                 # weight to steer robot away from collision and cost
-          cost_scaling_factor: 10.0     # this should match the inflation layer's parameter

-        # I do not recommend users mess with this unless they're doing production tuning
-        optimizer:
-          max_time: 0.10                # maximum compute time for smoother
-          max_iterations: 500           # max iterations of smoother
-          debug_optimizer: false        # print debug info
-          gradient_tol: 1.0e-10
-          fn_tol: 1.0e-20
-          param_tol: 1.0e-15
-          advanced:
-            min_line_search_step_size: 1.0e-20
-            max_num_line_search_step_size_iterations: 50
-            line_search_sufficient_function_decrease: 1.0e-20
-            max_num_line_search_direction_restarts: 10
-            max_line_search_step_expansion: 50
+      cache_obstacle_heuristic: True      # For Hybrid/Lattice nodes: Cache the obstacle map dynamic programming distance expansion heuristic between subsiquent replannings of the same goal location.
+Dramatically speeds up replanning performance (40x) if costmap is largely static.
+      obstacle_heuristic_cost_weight: 1.7 # For Hybrid/Lattice nodes: A weight to apply to the normalize cell cost when adding into the obstacle map dynamic programming distance expansion heuristic.
+A value around 0.7-3.0 is reasonable.
+This drives the robot more towards the center of passages, but if overset, will cause additional planning time and more "wobbly" paths due to the weight associated with being in the center of spaces rather than smoothness.
 ```

 ## Topics